Employment Law And Workers Rights

 Upon consultation, your employment lawyer will let you know if you have a case against your employer or not.
 If you disagree with their opinion, you can always find a second opinion.

 During employment disputes, there could be a number of solutions for your case.
-This can included, but not limited to:
+This can be included, but is not limited to:

 - Getting rehired after being wrongfully terminated